Lundalogik/LimeBootstrap/apps/README.md

 3. A view-model - the viewmodel holds a rednering and frontend logic

 An app is initilaized as:
+1. The app is loaded and the config of the app is parsed

-1. Data is loaded from LIME Pro
+2. Data is loaded from LIME Pro, from your supplied function
-2. The data is converted to a view-model (In this case the view model is just a JSON represenation of the data)
+3. The data is converted to a view-model (In this case the view model is just a JSON represenation of the data)
+4. Additional resources are loaded to the app
-3. The view-model is supplied to the app and cam be modified
+5. The view-model is supplied to the app and cam be modified
-4. The app view is loaded
+6. The app view is loaded from app.html.
-5. The view and view-model is rendered and injected to the actionpad
+7. The view and view-model is rendered and injected to the actionpad

 Initiation of an app is executed by the `lbs.apploader.js` module and triggered by an `data-app:`-attribute.